Does My Child Have Autism?

 If autism is caught in infancy, treatment can take full advantage of the young brain's remarkable plasticity.
 Although autism is hard to diagnose before 24 months, symptoms often surface between 12 and 18 months.
 If signs are detected by 18 months of age, intensive treatment may help to rewire the brain and reverse the symptoms.

-The earliest signs of autism involve the absence of normal behaviors—not the presence of abnormal ones—so they can be tough to spot.
+The earliest signs of autism involve the absence of typical behaviors—not the presence of atypical ones—so they can be tough to spot.
 In some cases, the earliest symptoms of autism are even misinterpreted as signs of a “good baby,” since the infant may seem quiet, independent, and undemanding.
 However, you can catch warning signs early if you know what to look for.

 Some autistic infants don't respond to cuddling, reach out to be picked up, or look at their mothers when being fed.